Key Takeaways from

 Issues associated with heterogeneous data are complex, but not unsolvable.
 For example, at my company, we have already come across similar problems and managed to deliver working solutions for extracting value from such data.

-Working on the projects for Oxford University Press, we had to learn how to collect, sort out, process, analyze, store and represent all types of unstructured and semi-structured lexical data - multilingual dictionary entries, news reports, articles and research papers in massive volumes.
+Working and providing agile delivery services to for Oxford Languages, we had to learn how to collect, sort out, process, analyze, store and represent all types of unstructured and semi-structured lexical data - multilingual dictionary entries, news reports, articles and research papers in massive volumes.
 Our goals were to develop digital solutions able to efficiently transform multiformat data into clean actionable information at the output with high accuracy, at top speed and as little cost and human effort involved as possible.

 As a result, we developed Research Track - web system able to collect field-specific publications, filter this information to provide system users - researchers and scholars - with well-structured compilations on indicated topics.